TSTRIVER/TSTRIVER/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India
 - :telescope: I’m a Pre-Final Year Student at IIIT Bhopal and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Full Stack Development.
+- :seedling: Exploring Full Stack Development and DevOps Enthusiast.

 - :zap: Actively solving problems on LeetCode and GFG